KarolynW/moodle-lang-maker/README.md

 * Extending component detection in `component_from_path` for additional Moodle plugin types.
 * Enhancing placeholder validation to cover more edge cases.
-* Adding optional Azure OpenAI support or alternative translation providers.
+* Adding optional support for alternative translation providers.
 * Writing automated tests for the CSV lifecycle.

 Before submitting, run the scripts you touched and ensure the README remains up to date.

+---

+## Disclaimer

+This toolkit is intentionally minimal.
+Use it at your own risk, adapt it to your own infrastructure, and don’t expect help if something breaks.
+You are the support team.